Kyle Isbel Preview, Player Props: Royals vs. Mariners

-On Friday, Kyle Isbel (batting .300 in his past 10 games) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
-First pitch is at 10:10 PM ET.
+Kyle Isbel -- batting .310 in his past 10 games -- will be in action for the Kansas City Royals against the Seattle Mariners, with Logan Gilbert on the mound, on August 26 at 4:10 PM ET.

-In his previous appearance, he went 1-for-4 with two RBI against the Athletics.
+In his last game, he collected three RBI (going 2-for-3 with a home run and a walk) against the Mariners.

 Kyle Isbel Game Info & Props vs. the Mariners